 Our results show that total avian species richness increases with age in secondary tropical forests, reaching equivalence to primary forest within 50 years.
 In contrast to our findings, Dunn (2004a) found that avian species richness recovered within 20 years.
 The wider range of site conditions and greater sample size of our study (45 compared to 22 secondary forest sites) mean it is likely to give a more robust representation of this relationship than that of Dunn (2004a).
 Our results are similar to those of Martin et al. (2013) who found that tree species richness in secondary forests resulting from agricultural clearance recovers within approximately 50 years.
 This trend of increasing species richness over time since disturbance appears to be general, with Newbold et al. (2015) demonstrating species richness increases from early- through mid-stage communities to peak in late-stage and primary vegetation.

 Our study indicates that species richness of forest specialists recovered more slowly than total richness, failing to recover within 100 years.
 This is probably reflective of changes in vegetation structure, composition and complexity leading to increased suitability for forest species (MacArthur and MacArthur, 1961; Sodhi et al., 2005; Terborgh, 1985).
 Given that tree community composition and forest structure can take over 100 and between 60-150 years, respectively, to recover in tropical secondary forests (Martin et al., 2013; Poorter et al., 2016) it is likely that avian forest specialists require similar amount of time to recolonise secondary forests.
-Our finding is similar to that of previous narrative reviews (J Barlow et al., 2007; Bowen et al., 2007) suggesting that preservation of primary forest is important for the conservation of forest specialists.(Guevara et al., 1986; Harvey and Haber, 1998)(1998)(Harvey and Haber, 1998)
+Our finding is similar to that of previous narrative reviews (J Barlow et al., 2007; Bowen et al., 2007) suggesting that preservation of primary forest is important for the conservation of forest specialists.

+Our results also suggest that after one year of succession specialist species richness was 55% lower than in primary forests.
+Why are there any forest specialist species at all in such young secondary forests?
+The answer to this likely relates to how forests are cleared prior to agricultural use and subsequent abandonment and succession.
+Many secondary forests in the tropics are the result of abandonment subsistence agriculture during which some large trees are often retained during forest clearance since they may provide edible fruits, shade for workers or simply as a result of local tradition (Guevara et al., 1986; Harvey and Haber, 1998).
+Harvey and Haber (1998) found that fields in Costa Rica contained an average of 25 trees per hectare, a third of which were primary forest specialists.
+As a result, large trees located in the agricultural matrix may be used as forest species to feed or roost (Harvey and Haber, 1998), increasing the species richness of forest specialists in young secondary forests.
+As such, although secondary forests are likely to be structurally similar to each other when they are abandoned, this is not equivalent to a total lack of tree cover.

 Functional diversity